ivpn/ivpn.net/src/content/pages/privacy-guides/advanced-privacy-and-anonymity-part-8.md

 It's best to start with a simple setup.
 Once it's usable and reliable, you'll have a reliable core that you can build on, and you will also have acquired requisite experience and skills.
 For the setup suggested in the section `Planning Initial Setup` of [Planning Advanced VM and VPN Setup](/privacy-guides/advanced-privacy-and-anonymity-part-3/), which is pictured at the top of this page, it's best to start with just two VPNs: VPN{{< sub >}}1{{< / sub >}} and VPN{{< sub >}}2{{< / sub >}}.
 If you're running the direct-connect VPN (VPN{{< sub >}}1{{< / sub >}}) in the host machine, start with just one pfSense VPN-client VM (VPN{{< sub >}}2{{< / sub >}}).

-To provide context for testing your nested VPN chain(s), periodically check the latency (ping) and speed of your native ISP connection at [Speedtest][4].
+To provide context for testing your nested VPN chain(s), periodically check the latency (ping) and speed of your native ISP connection at [Speedtest][4] and [Fast][6].
 If at all possible, don't use your VM host machine for that.
 Also, avoid checking your ISP connection while actively testing nested VPN chain(s), because that would associate their IP addresses in Speedtest's logs.
 For the same reason, don't check multiple VPN-chain nodes simultaneously.
 Wait at least several minutes between tests from different IP addresses.

 If you're running the direct-connect VPN in the host machine, and have gotten this far, it's probably working well enough.
 If there are connection problems, review the Network Manager connection log, as described in the section `Viewing Network Manager OpenVPN Logs` of [Part 4.
 Setting Up Secure Host Machines](/privacy-guides/advanced-privacy-and-anonymity-part-4/).
 You'll need a Linux LiveCD VM for testing each VPN that you're running in a pfSense VM, which you attach to that pfSense VM's internal network.
 I recommend using multiple LiveCD VMs here for two reasons: 1) to avoid leaking VPN account information from pfSense to workspace VMs; and 2) to limit access to pfSense from potentially-compromised workspace VMs.
 If you have added `verb 5` in the `Advanced` box in OpenVPN client setup at `VPN: OpenVPN: Client`, a detailed connection log is available at `Status: System logs: OpenVPN`.